EvilDuck300/CS625_HW1/HW5_report.md

 Disadvantages:
 * The bin sizes may affect the interpretation.
 The results may be misleading due to the presence of skewness.

-Observations
+Observations:

-* Most of the states had low population densities in 1960.

-* A few states had some very high density values, producing a right-skewed distribution.
+* In 1960, most of the states had low population densities.
+A small number of states had a few very high density values producing a skew to the right.

 ### Chart 3: eCDF